 Other than camping or staying in a hotel in Groveland, vacation rentals are where it’s at in Pine Mountain Lake.

 There are plenty of unique options throughout the community including horse lots near the Equestrian Center, taxiway lots near the community airport, and, of course, lovely lakefront properties.
 If you prefer booking direct, Yosemite Region Resorts has many good vacation rentals.

 Little House on the Lake

 We stayed at Little House on the Lake over Labor Day weekend and had the best time.
-There are gorgeous views of the lake from most of the rooms, plenty of space for everyone, and a perfectly located stretch of private lakefront.
+It’s not fancy, but there are gorgeous views of the lake from most of the rooms, plenty of space for everyone, and a perfectly located stretch of private lakefront.
 We were outside from sun up to sun down…and then some.

 We enjoyed every meal on the expansive deck and it was an easy walk next door to Lakefront Lodge beach if we wanted a change of scene.